LimePoint/opschain-docs/docs/getting-started/README.md

 opschain automated-change list --environment-code test
 ```

+You can also view the automated change rules via the [OpsChain web UI](#visit-the-opschain-web-ui).

 #### Git commits

 Note the `--new-commits-only=false` parameter used in the rule creation commands above.
 This instructs OpsChain to always create a change on the cron schedule.
 If `--new-commits-only=true` were used instead, OpsChain would continue to follow the specified cron schedule, but would only create a change if new commits were present in the project Git repository.
 With this feature, OpsChain can be used to automatically promote code changes on a schedule that suits your team.
 For example, you could configure a rule to automatically promote new commits in `master` to a test environment.
 Have your developers work in feature branches and their merge to `master` will also promote the code to test - at a time that suits your team, or straight away.
 See the [automated change rules guide](/docs/reference/concepts/automated-changes.md) for more details.